 Young Athlete Programme

 Resistance training for positive health and fitness adaptations, as well as enhanced sports performance, is a concept now supported by a wealth of scientific evidence.
-There is even stronger support for this style of training in the young sportsperson – provided, of course, they are closely supervised by qualified professionals.
+There is even stronger support for this method of training for the young sportsperson – provided, of course, they are closely supervised by qualified professionals.

 Resistance training can and does improve strength and power, running velocity, change-of-direction speed and general motor performance in youth.
 From a health perspective, evidence indicates that this type of training also has huge benefits for adolescents.

 The foundation of our Young Athlete Programme is injury reduction.
 Although it is impossible to guarantee an injury-free path for the growing athlete, structured, carefully monitored strength and conditioning programming is likely to dramatically reduce the risk of injury.
-From here we look at improving wellbeing and performance.
+We also focus on improving wellbeing and performance.

 The Young Athlete Programme has been written and is overseen by Aynsley Fry who is an accredited strength and conditioning coach and a registered osteopath.
 Aynsley has a special interest in growth-related injuries and has extensive research experience and an MSc in Strength and Conditioning.

-Growing athletes are not mini adults, yet unfortunately many end up being trained as if they were.
+Growing athletes are not mini adults yet, unfortunately, many end up being trained as if they were.
 Creating a profile of an athlete is key and we use our screening process to achieve this.
 We combine our knowledge of sports medicine, sports science and strength and conditioning to gather information.
 Screening is split into two parts:

 1) Maturation, biomechanics, and movement – this enables us to create accurate training and programming methods based on development and not age.
 We also use video technology to access any areas of weakness, or movement fault patterns that could predispose the athlete to injury.